Don Matteo

-Don Matteo (Father Matthew) is an Italian television series that has been airing on Rai 1, Italian national television's first channel, since 2000.
+Don Matteo (Father Matthew) is an Italian mystery comedy television series that has been airing on Rai 1 since 2000.

 History

 The protagonist of the series is Father Matteo (portrayed by Terence Hill), a Catholic priest in a parish of the town of Gubbio, Perugia.
-He is also known for his unrivalled talent in investigating local crime stories.
+He is also known for his unrivaled talent in investigating local crime stories.
 Father Matteo is a wise and respected person who really manages to understand people's problems, and always appears to be willing to help.
 Thanks to his charm and positivity, he often helps criminals on their way to redemption and he always convinces them to confess their crimes and to accept their responsibilities.

 Comedian Nino Frassica portrays Marshal Antonio Cecchini, a middle-aged Carabiniere who also happens to be Matteo's best friend.
 Cecchini is one of the main co-protagonists and often provides humour and comic relief in the series.
 Other notable cast members include Flavio Insinna, who portrayed Captain Flavio Anceschi from 2000 to 2006, Milena Miconi, who played Laura, the mayor of Gubbio as well as Anceschi's love interest and Simone Montedoro who has been playing the role of Captain Giulio Tommasi, successor to Anceschi, since the sixth season.

 From season 8, Don Matteo is filmed in HDTV 1080i.